Ministreliya131/An-OpenSource-Pipeline-for-Processing-Direct-Infusion-Mass-Spectrometry-Data/README.md

 ## Annotation with Mummichog

+<p>Mummichog is a part of the MetaboAnalyst software.
+On the web-site you can use it from "Functional Analysis": https://dev.metaboanalyst.ca/MetaboAnalyst/upload/PeakUploadView.xhtml</p>
+<p>Mummichog is also implemented into MetaboAnalystR.</p>
-To perform peak annotation with Mummichog for all files you may use next code (Code is far from perfect, so, you can optimize it):
+<p>To perform peak annotation with Mummichog for all files you may use next code (Code is far from perfect, so, you can optimize it):</p>

 ```R
 library("MetaboAnalystR")